Searching for details:

 In any case, by November, Intergelio-Zond project was cleared to proceed to a full-scale development.
 According to industry sources, the overcrowding of the spacecraft with science instruments could help with the decision to split the mission into two vehicles, which would allow to unload some of experiments to a backup probe.
 At the same time, the dual mission lifting off in two different launch windows could increase scientific return by making the same measurements from two different points or even providing stereo imagery.

-According to advance Russian planning, the Intergelio-Zond project could pave the way to a pair of probes known as the Polar-Ecliptic Patrol, PEP.
-They would be launched into elliptical orbits with a diameter of 0.5 astronomical units extending far above the Ecliptic for constant watch of the Sun and monitoring of solar activity and solar wind.
+According to advance Russian planning, the Intergelio-Zond project could pave the way to a pair of probes known as the Polar Ecliptic Patrol, PEP.
+They would be launched into elliptical orbits with a diameter of 0.5 astronomical units extending far above the Ecliptic for the round-o-clock monitoring of the Sun and of the solar wind.